vivianblanco-tech/device-flow/docs/CONTINUATION_PROMPT.md

 ## Project Context

-I'm implementing three distinct shipment types for a laptop tracking system using strict TDD methodology.
+I'm implementing three distinct shipment types for Align using strict TDD methodology.
 The project is in progress and I need to continue from where we left off.

 ## What Has Been Completed